ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 The {{site.data.keyword.cloud_notm}} CLI is a general-purpose developer tool that provides access to your {{site.data.keyword.cloud_notm}} account and services through a command-line interface.

-An introduction and installation instructions are available on the [{{site.data.keyword.cloud_notm}} CLI Overview](/docs/cli?topic=cli-ibmcloud-cli) page.
+An introduction and installation instructions are available on the [{{site.data.keyword.cloud_notm}} CLI Getting Started page](/docs/cli?topic=cli-getting-started).
 If you install the CLI from the cURL command that is provided, you get a selection of extra plug-ins and extensions for multiple IDEs.

 You can install just the stand-alone package from the [Installing the stand-alone IBM Cloud CLI](/docs/cli?topic=cli-install-ibmcloud-cli) page.